fkarg/fkarg.github.io/staged/extreme-ownership.md

 - Maximize chances for mission success, assuming faulty intel
 - Making assumptions that turn out to be false are failure in leadership
 - Have a standardized planning process
-- Let senior personnell supervise the process, but let everyone, no matter how junior, participate in the planning
+- Let senior personnel supervise the process, but let everyone, no matter how junior, participate in the planning
 - The situation will change, better have a plan that can adapt
 - There will always be risk.
 Minimize it, but take it